 The World Gastroenterology Organisation (WGO) has a long history of serving the developing world and low-resource areas.
 We are now a federation of over 100 Member Societies of gastroenterology, hepatology, endoscopy, and other related disciplines, representing over 50,000 individuals worldwide.
-Since our origins in 1958, we have grown to a global presence of 23 Training Centers as of 2016, and we are still expanding!
+Since our origins in 1958, we have grown to a global presence of 23 Training Centers, and we are still expanding!

 WGO originated largely due to the initiative of Georges Brohée (1887-1957), a Belgian Surgeon and Radiologist who promoted modern Gastroenterology, in particular by founding the Belgian Society of Gastroenterology in 1928 and by organizing the first International Congress of Gastroenterology in Brussels in 1935.
 His continuing efforts culminated in the constitution of the “Organisation Mondiale de Gastro-entérologie” (OMGE) on 29 May 1958 in Washington, DC, USA where the first World Congress of Gastroenterology was held.